AshKans1412/Testing_1/README.md

 ## Overview

 This repository contains a Docker Compose setup for creating a PostgreSQL environment and appending data accordingly.
-The persisted data from this setup is stored in the `a-2-db-data` section of your Docker volumes.
+The persisted data from this setup is stored in the `<Folder Name>-db-data` section of your Docker volumes.

 ## Prerequisites